Maaack/Godot-Game-Template/addons/maaacks_game_template/README.md

 ## Usage

+Changes can be made directly to scenes and scripts outside of `addons/`.

-Developers can make changes directly to the contents of the scenes in `addons/maaacks_game_template/base/scenes/`.
-However, before making major changes, it is recommended developers make copy of a scene, or inherit from one, and save it in their project's directory outside of `addons/`.
+A copy of the `examples/` directory is made outside of `addons/` when the plugin is enabled for the first time.
+However, if this is skipped, it is recommended developers inherit from scenes they want to use, and save the inherited scene outside of `addons/`.
 This avoids changes getting lost either from the package updating, or because of a `.gitignore`.

-### Main Scene

-Set your project's main scene to `MainMenu.tscn`, `Opening.tscn`, or any scene that inherits from those.

-In the template version, the project's main scene starts as `OpeningWithLogo.tscn.tscn`.

-### Examples

-Changes can be made directly to the contents of the `examples/` folder.
-Alternatively, the folder can be copied or renamed.

-Most scenes that a developer would commonly change are in the `examples/` directory, and all the scenes and links can be changed to suit the developer's needs.
-Scenes in `examples/` link to others within the same directory, though they often inherit from either `base/` or `extras/`.

 ### New Project
 These instructions assume starting with the entire contents of the project folder.
 This will be the case when cloning the repo, or starting from the *template* version in the Godot Asset Library.